cambridge-ceu/csd3/usage.md

 ## Rhdf5lib

-This is useful for hdf5 file handling,
+This is useful for hdf5 file handling, but BiocManager::install() gives error `cp: cannot stat ‘hdf5/c++/src/.libs/libhdf5_cpp.a’: No such file or directory
+` so we proceed manually,
 ```bash
 module load gcc/6
 cd $HOME